A massive quiescent galaxy at redshift 4.658

-The discovery of massive galaxies with old stellar populations at early cosmic epochs has historically acted as a key constraint on models for both galaxy formation physics and cosmology \cite{Dunlop1996, Cimatti2004, Kriek2016, Glazebrook2017}.
-Today, the extremely rapid assembly of the earliest galaxies during the first billion years of cosmic history continues to challenge our understanding of galaxy formation physics \cite{Schreiber2018, Girelli2019}.
-The advent of the James Webb Space Telescope (JWST) has exacerbated this issue by confirming the existence of galaxies in significant numbers as early as the first few hundred million years \cite{Labbe2022, Donnan2022, Carnall2023b}.
-Perhaps even more surprisingly, in some galaxies, this initial highly efficient star formation rapidly shuts down, or quenches, giving rise to massive quiescent galaxies as little as $\sim1.5$ billion years after the Big Bang, at redshifts up to $z\simeq4$ \cite{Glazebrook2017, Valentino2020}.
-Due to their faintness and red colour, it has proven extremely challenging to learn about these extreme quiescent galaxies, or to confirm whether any exist at earlier times.
-Here, we report the spectroscopic confirmation of a quiescent galaxy, GS-9209, at a new redshift record of 4.658, just 1.25 billion years after the Big Bang, using the NIRSpec instrument on JWST.
-The transformative power of JWST allows us to characterise the physical properties of this early massive galaxy in unprecedented detail.
-GS-9209 has a stellar mass of $M_* = 4.1\pm0.2\times10^{10}$ M$_\odot$, and quenched star formation at $z=6.7\pm0.3$, when the Universe was $\simeq800$ million years old.
-This intriguing object offers perhaps our deepest insight yet into massive galaxy formation and quenching during the first billion years of cosmic history.
+\textbf{The extremely rapid assembly of the earliest galaxies during the first billion years of cosmic history is a major challenge for our understanding of galaxy formation physics \cite{Dunlop1996, Cimatti2004, Kriek2016, Schreiber2018, Girelli2019}.
+The advent of JWST has exacerbated this issue by confirming the existence of galaxies in significant numbers as early as the first few hundred million years \cite{Labbe2022, Donnan2022, Carnall2023b}.
+Perhaps even more surprisingly, in some galaxies, this initial highly efficient star formation rapidly shuts down, or quenches, giving rise to massive quiescent galaxies as little as 1.5 billion years after the Big Bang \cite{Glazebrook2017, Valentino2020}, however, due to their faintness and red colour, it has proven extremely challenging to learn about these extreme quiescent galaxies, or to confirm whether any exist at earlier times.
+Here we report the spectroscopic confirmation of a massive quiescent galaxy, GS-9209, at redshift, $\mathbf{z=4.658}$, just 1.25 billion years after the Big Bang, using JWST NIRSpec.
+From these data we infer a stellar mass of $\mathbf{M_* = 3.8\pm0.2\times10^{10}\ M_\odot}$, which formed over a $\mathbf{\simeq200}$ Myr period before this galaxy quenched its star formation activity at $\mathbf{z=6.5^{+0.2}_{-0.5}}$, when the Universe was $\mathbf{\simeq800}$ million years old.
+This galaxy is both a likely descendent of the highest-redshift submillimetre galaxies and quasars, and a likely progenitor for the dense, ancient cores of the most massive local galaxies.}